ImageMagick/Usage-Markdown/formats/index.md

 #### [-interlace](../option_link.cgi?interlace) Line

 Use a 'Progressive JPEG' style that allows you to see large jpeg images while it is still being loaded.
-Also see the non-IM solution for re-encoding a existing JPEG without further loss, below.
+Also see the non-IM solution for re-encoding an existing JPEG without further loss, below.

 #### [-sampling-factor](../option_link.cgi?sampling-factor) {*horizontal*}x{*vertical*}